MicrosoftDocs/power-automate-docs/articles/guidance/planning/transforming-formatting-data.md

 example, you might need to convert local time to Coordinated Universal Time (UTC), or convert one currency to another.
 To make your data understandable in another system, you can convert it into a different format.
-Be sure to take data formats (and format conversions) into account when you design your process automation architecture.<!--note from editor: Suggested.-->
+Be sure to take data formats (and format conversions) into account when you design your process automation architecture.<!--note from editor: Suggested.--><!--tayoshi:Looks good, thanks-->

 Here are some of the ways you can transform and format your data.